Rathna Lalani Jayakody

 Jayakodige Dona Rathna Lalani (born 8 January 1964 as රත්නා ලාලනී ජයකොඩි [Sinhala]), popularly as Rathna Lalani Jayakody, is an actress in Sri Lankan cinema, theatre and television.
 She is a teacher by profession.

 Personal life

 Rathna Lalani Jayakody was born on 8 January 1964 as the youngest of the family.
 Her father is an Ayurvedic doctor.
 She went to Siddhartha Maha Vidyalaya, Sedawatta and then attended to Kolonnawa Balika Vidyalaya.
 She has two elder brothers, two elder sisters – Geetha Kanthi and Sriyani.
 Geetha Kanthi is also a renowned award-winning actress in Sri Lankan cinema, theatre and television.
 Popular actor Bimal Jayakody is the son of Rathna's elder brother.
 Bimal is married to fellow actress Sujani Menaka.
 Popular actress Paboda Sandeepani is the daughter of her sister Geetha Kanthi.

-Rathna Lalani is married to fellow actor Sampath Tennakoon.
+Rathna Lalani was married to fellow actor Sampath Tennakoon.
 They first met during a stage drama Puthra Samagama and then in Suba Sandewak.
 They have acted more than 50 stage dramas together.

 She is currently working as a teacher in Sri Rajasinghe Madya Maha Vidyalaya.